learn-co-curriculum/dsc-categorical-variables-regression/README.md

 * Understand what categorical variables are
 * Understand the need to create dummy variables for categorical predictors
 * Use Pandas and Scikit-Learn to create dummy variables
+* Understand the dummy variable trap and how to avoid it

 ## The auto-mpg data